 Quite rapidly, the characters imagined by Rabelais, from Grandgousier to Gargantua along with Panurge and Pantagruel, will become part and parcel of a visit to La Devinière, allowing visitors to rediscover colorful, uproarious language with its puns, verbal inventions and plentiful expressions currently used in everyday speech.

-From the legendary birth room of the writer to the emblematic facade of the dovecote/barn contiguous to a 17th-century house, the La Devinière manor, which became a museum in 1951, is conducive to complete and enthralling immersion in Rabelaisia, in the imaginary faculties of one the most important writers in French literature.
+From the legendary birth room of the writer to the emblematic facade of the dovecote/barn contiguous to a 17th-century house, the Le Manoir de la Devinière, which became the Musée Rabelais in 1951, is conducive to complete and enthralling immersion in Rabelaisia, in the imaginary faculties of one the most important writers in French literature.
 By dint of his pen, the kitchen equipped with a grand fireplace and a stone sink is transformed into the unforgettable setting for the sumptuous banquets of the house master, Grandgousier.
 By dint of the 19th-century paintbrush of Gustave Doré, Gargantua comes to life in the picture exhibited on the first floor alongside another canvas from the same epoch, Le Procès de Panurge (Panurge’s trial), by Jules Garnier.
 Last but not least, the troglodytic cellars, which constitute a metaphorical bridge between the house, the work and the landscape, not only shed light on major winemaking in the Devinière enclosure, but also serve as the perfect backdrop for regularly scheduled temporary exhibits.

 - Average duration of the individual visit : 02h00